RiyanBK/WebDesign/Design.md

 - **Friending:** Users can friend each other to add them to events.
 - **Messaging:** Enables direct planning and scheduling.
 - **Profile:** Updatable with relevant information.
+- **Advertisements:** Users can pay to remove annoying pop-up advertisements and receive promotions and coupons from these restaurants instead.

 #### B. Aesthetics